thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 \h
 ```

-## How do you use SQL to manage tables in a database?
+## How do you use the PostgreSQL REPL to manage tables in a database?

 Check what tables we have in our newly created database (dt stands for display tables):